 - In a large pan heat the chicken, onion, taco seasoning, and cilantro together over medium-high heat until the onions are tender.

-- In another pan lightly spray with cooking spray and place tortilla cook for about 30 seconds, lightly spray top side of tortilla, flip, and cook for another 30 seconds.
+- In another non stick pan lightly spray with cooking spray and place tortilla cook for about 30 seconds, lightly spray top side of tortilla, flip, and cook for another 30 seconds.
 Repeat this step until you are done cooking the tortillas.

 - When the tortillas are finished evenly distribute and spread the chicken and bean mixture on each tortilla.